GoogleCloudPlatform/storage-sdrs/scripts/deployment/README.md

 3. Setup the Docker repository

-	a).
+	a.
 Install required packages using the following command `#sudo yum install -y yum-utils device-mapper-persistent-data lvm2`

-	b).
+	b.
 Use the following command to setup repository `#sudo yum-config-manager --add-repo`

 4. Install latest version of docker using the following command `#sudo yum install docker-ce`